-Also, when the Super Bowl, and football itself, was starting to grow, it was still second fiddle to baseball, which already had a bigger presence in at least the Americas and in Japan.
+When the Super Bowl, and football itself, was starting to grow, it was still second fiddle to baseball, which had a bigger presence in at least the Americas and in Japan.
 It had a major appeal because all baseball took was for each kid to have his own glove, one ball, and one bat, and you could have as many players as you wanted.

-So, hype is what it takes for anyone or anything to get really big.
+Hype is what it takes for anyone or anything to get really big.
 Most of the time we have no idea where it’s going to come from.
-Who’d have ever thought things such as pet rocks, Furbee, Tickle Me Elmo, and this year’s stunned, Snuggly’s, would be such big hits?
-Those things all went viral, and suddenly everyone, or so it seems, had to have one.
-Those that didn’t have to have it knew about it and possibly talked about it; now that’s power.
+Who’d have ever thought things such as pet rocks, Furbee, Tickle Me Elmo, and Snuggly’s, would be such big hits?
+Who’d have thought the IHoB campaign would have actually worked?
+How did Apple start selling so many phones?

 Those things were hyped, all went viral, and suddenly everyone, or so it seems, had to have one.
 Those that didn’t have to have it knew about it and possibly talked about it; now that’s power.
 Indirectly, hype is power.

 Let’s look at internet marketers..
 Almost anyone who’s really trying to do internet marketing knows the name John Chow.
 He’s one of the best known names in the field, even if he’s not considered the best internet marketer in the world (not my words).
 How did he get there if he’s not considered great by his peers?
 Hype.

 John Chow was able to create a viral campaign about himself by getting people to write about him and link to him; tens of thousands of people.
 Off the top of your head that doesn’t sound so bad, but it was at the time.
 He told (asked) people to do it so that he’d rank high on Google, basically flaunting Google’s natural search requirements.